Moscow High School: Basketball

 The early MHS basketball team won four straight Idaho titles (1917–20), and more recently, the girls' basketball team won three consecutive A-2 state championships (1992–94) and another in 1996 for four in five years.
 The boys team was an A2 state champion in 1980 finishing the season with a losing record.
 In the 1983–1984 season, the state of Idaho was the "test state" for the 3-point line for the entire nation for high schoolers.
 That season there was tremendous excitement which attracted large crowds to the games.
 That same year an unusual requirement from the state was created as there were only two teams in the league at that time; Moscow and Orofino.
 The state required the two teams to play a "Best of 3" series.
 Moscow won the Best of 3 district championship after losing both league games during the season.
 That team then had to play a "regional championship" at a neutral site.
 The Bears were an A-2 state finalist in 1996 and state champion again in 1997, winning their last twenty games.

 Volleyball

 The volleyball team was undefeated (29–0) in the fall of 2005 to claim their only state title.

+Soccer

 In 1999, the boys' soccer team went 16-5-1 and won the state title, defeating Boise High 1–0 in overtime.

+In 2025, the girls' soccer team went 14-3-3 (.775) and won the state title, defeating Vallivue High 1-0 in the second overtime.